 Responding to the Writing of Non-native English Speakers

-With the understanding that expectations vary among academic disciplines, classes and instructors, our ESOL colleague, Denise Warner, has worked with the Writing Center to provide some guidance for faculty who often feel challenged in responding to the writing of non-native English speaking students.
+With the understanding that expectations vary among academic disciplines, classes, and instructors, our English for Speakers of Other Languages (ESOL) colleague, Denise Warner, has worked with the Writing Center to provide some guidance for faculty who often feel challenged in responding to the writing of non-native English speaking students.
 Please Download our tip sheet for more information that might be useful in evaluating the writing of non-native English speakers.